Certificate of Excellence

 Gunung Payung surf view from the cliffs

-When is the best time to surf Bali’s South Coast?
+When is the best time to surf Bali’s south coast?

 July and August are the worst months because the trade winds are very strong and it is likely to be windy even at first light.
-January is usually too windy for all the breaks except for Pandawa which holds a west wind surprisingly well.
+January is usually too windy for all the breaks except for Pandawa, which holds a west wind surprisingly well.

 Pandawa beach surfers

-Where to stay on the South Coast
+Where to stay on the south coast

-Where to eat on the South Coast
+Where to eat on the south coast

-What to do for non-surfers on the South Coast
+What to do for non-surfers on the south coast

-For the more adventurous we can highly recommend paragliding.
-There is an excellent surf skate park near Pandawa which has a cafe and a gym and they also teach beginners.
+For the more adventurous, we can highly recommend paragliding.
+There is an excellent surf skate park near Pandawa which has a cafe and a gym, and they also teach beginners.
 For those who prefer pampering to excitement, there are many spas in this area that offer traditional Balinese massages and wellness therapies.

 Conclusion

-Bali’s South Coast offers a variety of high-quality waves that are head high when everywhere else is flat.
+Bali’s south coast offers a variety of high-quality waves that are head high when everywhere else is flat.
 Only on the very smallest of swells are they suitable for intermediate surfers.
 Generally they are more suitable for advanced surfers.